-I thought to myself, this is a good topic for the blog: Honest responses from people all over the world trying to stay fit amidst a busy day.
+I thought to myself, workout motivation for women is a good topic for the blog: Honest responses from people all over the world trying to stay fit amidst a busy day.
 Well, with all the responses, here are some which are worth reading.
 I have categorized them according to the motivation or purpose.

-Here are the responses arranged in no particular ranking: (taken from Reddit)
+Here are the responses on fitness motivation for women arranged in no particular ranking: (taken from Reddit)

 1. Avoid Existential Question